-(c) Compliance with the disinfectant residual treatment technique shall be based on samples collected as specified in the system distribution sample siting plan submitted to the Department under § 109.701(a)(8) (relating to reporting and recordkeeping).
-Compliance shall be determined as follows:
+(eE) BEGINNING (EDITOR'S NOTE: THE BLANK REFERS TO 1 YEAR AFTER THE EFFECTIVE DATE OF THIS FINAL-FORM REGULATION.), Compliance compliance with the disinfectant residual treatment technique will be based on THE NUMBER OF samples collected EACH MONTH as specified in the system distribution sample siting plan submitted to the Department under § 109.701(a)(8) (relating to reporting and recordkeeping).
+Compliance will be determined as follows:

-(1) For a public water system that serves 33,000 or fewer persons, if no more than one sample collected per month is less than the minimum level specified in subsection (a) or (b) for 2 consecutive months, the system is in compliance with the treatment technique.
+(1) For a public water system that COLLECTS LESS THAN 40 SAMPLE PER MONTH AND USES ONLY GROUNDWATER OR PURCHASED GROUNDWATER SOURCES, if no more than 1 sample collected per month is less than the minimum level specified in subsection (c) or (d) for 2 consecutive months, the system is in compliance with the treatment technique.

-(2) For a public water system that serves more than 33,000 persons, if no more than 5 percent of the samples collected per month are less than the minimum level specified in subsection (a) or (b) for 2 consecutive months, the system is in compliance with the treatment technique.
+(2) For a public water system that COLLECTS 40 OR MORE SAMPLES PER MONTH OR THAT USES SURFACE WATER, GUDI, PURCHASED SURFACE WATER, OR PURCHASED GUDI SOURCES, if no more than 5% of the samples collected per month are less than the minimum level specified in subsection (c) or (d) for 2 consecutive months, the system is in compliance with the treatment technique.